NextFaze/dev-fun/README.md

 ```

 _Be aware of leaks!
 The lambda could implicitly hold a local `this` reference._

+## Missing Items
+If you are using Android Gradle versions prior to 3.0.0, then this is likely due to tooling issues where APT generated
+ resources on Application projects were not packaged into the APK (see [#37140464](https://issuetracker.google.com/issues/37140464)
+ and [KT-16589](https://youtrack.jetbrains.com/issue/KT-16589)).
+The extreme hacks/support for this were removed in DevFun 0.1.2.

 # Build
 Open project using Android Studio (usually latest preview).
 Opening in IntelliJ is untested, though it should work.